 This variety is readily attributed by the obverse die showing a wide space between the 8 and 0, as well as the broken right foot of the T in LIBERTY.
 Although this obverse was used on this die pairing only, the broken T makes it appear to have been struck about the same time as the 1801 B-3, BB-213 die pairing, whose reverse die shares those same broken T’s.

 This lovely midgrade coin offers appealing dove-gray surfaces with no mentionable distractions on either side, other than wear consistent with the grade.
+The surfaces are a bit lighter than shown in our photos, more whitish-gray and very attractive.
 The fields show a tinge of gold under bright light, and each side offers a small patch of bluish-purple: around star 7-LIBE on the obverse, and beneath NITE on the reverse.
 Overall, however, the coin presents as largely untoned.
 An extremely attractive example for the grade, perfect for a nice circulated type set.